Work Harder To Protect Your Personal Digital Data

 “If you are not buying a product, then you are the product”

-Social media and search were all created for good reasons, but now we are at a crossroads where we need to protect our data assets and put laws in place that prevent the data being stored in the first place, should we as users choose against it.
+Social media and search were all created for good reasons, but now we are at a crossroads where we need to protect our personal data assets and put laws in place that prevent the data being stored in the first place, should we as users choose against it.
 It has to be our choice, not the platforms.

 A solution is to introduce, paid social media, so advertising is not required to pay for the service.